VoroLight: Learning Voronoi Surface Meshes via Sphere Intersection: Method Details

 \subsection{Initialization: Boundary-Reflection Point Sampling}

-Given an initial bounding box $[a_x, b_x] \times [a_y, b_y] \times [a_z, b_z]$ and a grid resolution parameter $n_{\text{init}}$, we first identify a tight bounding box around the shape, then compute the grid spacing $h_0$ based on $n_{\text{init}}$ applied to the longest side of this tight bounding box, creating a uniform voxel grid with cubic cells of edge length $h_0$.
+Given grid resolution parameter $n_{\text{init}}$, we identify a tight bounding box around the shape and compute grid spacing $h_0 = L_{\max} / n_{\text{init}}$ where $L_{\max}$ is the longest dimension, creating a uniform voxel grid with cubic cells of edge length $h_0$.

-\paragraph{Coarse region classification.} We classify each voxel as interior or exterior using a \emph{multi-round random sampling strategy} ($N_{\text{round}} = 35$ samples per voxel) to robustly detect thin features: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Implicit field:} Evaluate level-set $d(\bm{p}) < 0$ for each sample; voxel is interior if any sample is inside. \item \textbf{Image:} Project samples to all camera views; voxel is interior if any sample is inside all silhouettes. \item \textbf{Mesh:} Cast rays from samples; voxel is interior if any sample's ray has odd intersection count. \item \textbf{Point cloud:} Check samples' proximity to surface points. \end{itemize} The multi-round sampling is applied in two stages: (i) \emph{coarse tight shape bounding box detection} on a fixed 30$^3$ grid to identify the minimal axis-aligned bounding box containing the shape; then (ii) \emph{final classification} on the $n_{\text{init}}$-resolution grid within the tight bounding box generates the interior mask $\mathcal{M}_{\text{in}}$, where $n_{\text{init}}$ specifies the number of grid cells along the longest side of the tight shape bounding box identified in stage (i), and $h_0 = L_{\max} / n_{\text{init}}$ where $L_{\max}$ is the longest dimension of the tight bounding box.
+\paragraph{Coarse region classification.} We classify each voxel as interior or exterior using multi-round random sampling ($N_{\text{round}} = 35$ samples per voxel) to robustly detect thin features: \begin{itemize} \item \textbf{Implicit field:} Evaluate level-set $d(\bm{p}) < 0$ for each sample; voxel is interior if any sample is inside. \item \textbf{Image:} Project samples to all camera views; voxel is interior if any sample is inside all silhouettes. \item \textbf{Mesh:} Cast rays from samples; voxel is interior if any sample's ray has odd intersection count. \item \textbf{Point cloud:} Check samples' proximity to surface points. \end{itemize} The multi-round sampling is applied in two stages: (i) coarse tight bounding box detection on a fixed 30$^3$ grid; then (ii) final classification on the $n_{\text{init}}$-resolution grid within the tight bounding box generates interior mask $\mathcal{M}_{\text{in}}$.
 We then use morphological dilation to further obtain exterior boundary region $\mathcal{M}_{\text{ext}}$ (3-layer band outside $\mathcal{M}_{\text{in}}$).

-\paragraph{Boundary-reflection point generation.} To generate well-distributed generators near the shape boundary, we use a geometry-aware reflection strategy.
-First, we place \emph{exterior generators} $\mathcal{G}_{\text{ext}}$ at voxel centers within $\mathcal{M}_{\text{ext}}$.
-To generate corresponding \emph{interior generators} $\mathcal{G}_{\text{in}}$, we compute a signed distance field $d(\bm{x})$ from $\mathcal{M}_{\text{in}}$ using Euclidean distance.
+\paragraph{Boundary-reflection point generation.} We use a geometry-aware reflection strategy to generate well-distributed generators near the shape boundary.
+First, we place exterior generators $\mathcal{G}_{\text{ext}}$ at voxel centers within $\mathcal{M}_{\text{ext}}$.
+To generate corresponding interior generators $\mathcal{G}_{\text{in}}$, we compute signed distance field $d(\bm{x})$ from $\mathcal{M}_{\text{in}}$ using Euclidean distance.
 We apply Gaussian smoothing ($\sigma = 1.5$ voxels) to obtain smooth surface normals:

 For each exterior generator $\bm{g}_{\text{ext}}$, we compute its distance to the boundary $\delta = |d(\bm{g}_{\text{ext}})|$ and reflect it inward using the smooth surface normals:

 placing the interior generator at the mirror position.
 Reflected points are filtered to retain only those strictly inside $\mathcal{M}_{\text{in}}$.